Word Gems

 pretty face.

-E. Right.
-But, I’d like to see their constructive assent to be more than just
+E. But, I’d like to see their constructive assent to be more than just

 admitting, “I want to live this way all the time,” which is wonderful, but, if

-you think about it, this is merely a statement of desire, what lawyers call
+you think about it, this is mere statement of one's wish, what lawyers call

-“puffing in the marketplace,” and mere desire alone won’t necessarily
+“puffing in the marketplace,” and wishing alone won’t necessarily

 make it happen.